SarunasMif/Simplified-BlockChain/README.md

             generates a second random user
-        WHILE the generated users are not the same gets the max value a transaction will have
+        WHILE the generated users are not the same gets the max value a transaction will have generates transaction_id with get_transactioID()
-        IF the value + fee is larger than available user funds WHILE   the value + fee is larger than available user funds gets the max value a transaction will have updates the reserved value in user
-        generates transaction_id with get_transactioID()
         creates the transactions struct
         ads the transaction to the transaction map